alanwk/alanwk/README.md

 ### Greetings!

-I am an incoming Bioinformatics masters student with a bachelors in Neuroscience.
-I am currently working on building my foundations in Python, R, and SQL.
+I am a Bioinformatics master's student with a bachelor's in Neuroscience.
+I am currently studying data analysis with neural data and genomic analysis.
+I also volunteer in a cell segmentation lab where I help improve the convolutional neural network used to segmentation and develop scripts to control a light sheet microscope for image capture.

 <!--
 **alanwk/alanwk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.